vladdsm/myblog_attempt/_posts/2018-01-10-topics-TradingEnvironment.md

 ## The big idea about Lazy Trading

 In this blog I would like to cover few ideas.
-I would like to cover what is the point of even to start looking at it.
+I would like to cover what is the point of even to start looking at Financial Trading.
 I would also express my personal opinion about it that it's non-productive and bad for society.
-Last but not least I would give my interpretation of how one still benefit from this phenomenon without hurting the society...
+Last but not least I would give my interpretation of how one still benefit from this phenomenon: One can trade and learning computer and data science...
+Lastly I will want to actually bring my way of doing Algorithmic Lazy Trading.

-Lastly I will want to actually bring the explanation of why I am personally looking on that and how I benefited from this topic without gaining or loosing money!

 By the way, **This is not a trading advice!** so just relax and have a fun reading for the next 5 minutes!